slcs-jsc/mptrac/README.md

 More detailed information for new users and developers is collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki), the [reference manual](https://github.com/slcs-jsc/mptrac/blob/master/docs/refman.pdf), and the [Sphinx documentation](http://griessbach1.pages.jsc.fz-juelich.de/mptrac-user-documentation).

-This is the main reference for citing the MPTRAC model in scientific publications:
+These are the main references for citing the MPTRAC model in scientific publications:

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.

+* You can cite the source code of MPTRAC by using the DOI https://doi.org/10.5281/zenodo.4400597.
+This DOI represents all versions, and will always resolve to the latest one.
+Specific DOIs for each release of MPTRAC can be found on the zenodo web site.

 This is a list of selected papers in which MPTRAC was applied: